AMS-Simons Travel Grants

 - Contact AMS staff in advance for approval when considering a car rental.
 For approved car rental situations, only actual charges for a basic economy-level car are covered, not mileage.
 No insurance fees are covered.

 - Use of a US-based air carrier is encouraged if at all possible.
 However, there are circumstances when this is not possible.
 If using a non-US carrier, then please include an estimate of what it would have cost to use a US carrier and/or a written statement to be included with the reimbursement documents as to why a non-US carrier was used.

 - Miscellaneous fees – Meeting registration and government visa fees

 - Hotel – Receipt must show traveler's name and payment.
 If a hotel stay will cost more than US\$250 per night, please seek pre-approval from AMS staff.

 - Meals – Food will be reimbursed at (a maximum of) a flat per diem of \$50 per full day of travel, no matter what the location (note that first and last day of travel are reimbursed at \$37.50).
 Therefore receipts will not be submitted for reimbursement of food.
-Number of allowable days is usually proven with a flight receipt; if none is present, dates approved on the original Mentor form will be used.
+Number of allowable days is proven with a flight, train, or hotel receipt.
 Meal per diem allowances will only be paid for trips that included overnight stays.